tssaini/LearningAlgorithms/README.md

 # LearningAlgorithms
-Comparing the greedy algorithm to learning automata
+Comparing the greedy algorithm to learning automata.
+The program implemets 2 learning automata that are known as linear reward-inaction and linear reward-penalty algorithms.